 - Document your quality assurance materials – this includes test plan, test cases and test report.
 You will be very surprised by the discussions this work initiates and it’s all good.
 The plan will include how testing will be conducted, why, the data set to be used to name a few.
 Test cases will include detailed test cases for migrating and testing sites.
 The test report is the outcomes of the testing and recommended next steps.
 I use the rational unified process, if you’re not sure what to test contact me or read more

 - Document your communications – all processes related to user awareness, preparation, status and follow-up.
 For example, what emails (Prep, during and post communications) will be sent to users, what it will contain and how replies and no-replies will be handled.
 Also how the help desk will be integrated into the process to screen and escalate calls accordingly.
-For example directing users to site migration status, FAQs, Training and Discussions on Migration Central Site.
+For example directing users to site migration status, FAQs, escalation process, VIP handling process, migration back out process, Training and Discussions on Migration Central Site.
 Or engaging support for port migration issues such as permissions or other functionality that not working as expected.

 - Capacity planning – projecting capacity needs (Servers, network, storage) and accounting for provisioning timelines (Provisioning lead times can be weeks or months depending on complexity of operating environment) for your environment.
 Weekly reporting is highly recommended to stay on top of projects versus reality.
 Some items to keep an eye on are growth in areas of sites, quotas, number of databases and size, search index size, SQL server drive space and server CPU, Disk, Memory and Network.
 If your virtualized make sure your farm is spread across multiple hosts and you mentor them as well.

 - Sign offs – Signs offs on all documentation by the major stakeholders such as IT, Records Management, Legal Counsel, Security, Operations, Engineering, Architecture and everyone else that is a stakeholder such as third party service providers.